 (b) No complaint shall be filed with the Division more than 90 days after the occurrence of the alleged discriminatory public accommodation practice.

 (c) Within 120 days after the complaint is filed, the Division shall investigate the complaint and endeavor to eliminate any unlawful discriminatory practice discovered through conciliation.
 Insofar as possible, conciliation meetings shall be held in the county where the alleged discriminatory public accommodations practice occurred.
 If the matter is resolved through conciliation, the parties shall enter a conciliation agreement stating the terms of the resolution of the matter.
-If the Division determines that the allegations in the complaint do not state a claim for which relief is available under this chapter or that the claim is not within the scope of the Division's jurisdiction, it may petition the Division, with notice to the complainant, to dismiss the complaint.
+If the Division determines that the allegations in the complaint do not state a claim for which relief is available under this chapter or that the claim is not within the scope of the Division's jurisdiction, it may petition the Commission, with notice to the complainant, to dismiss the complaint.

 (d) Whenever the Division has reasonable cause to believe that a respondent has breached a conciliation agreement, the Division shall refer the matter to the Attorney General with a recommendation that a civil action be filed under § 4512 of this title for the enforcement of such agreement.